PoisotLab/ms_network_prediction/manuscript.md

 ## How do we propagate uncertainty through a predictive model?

+- Bayesian paradigm produces a posterior distribution as an output for each model.
+For each model in a chain, sample the inputs from the posterior of the input models.
+- Ensemble modeling
+- Monte-Carlo and other stochastic / simulation approaches
+References: Peters and Herrick (2004)?, Parysow et al. (2000), Benke et al. (2018)

 ## How do we determine what interaction networks are feasible?

 # Interactions